apify/apify-cli/README.md

 ### So what's in this .actor/actor.json file?

-This file associates your local development project with an actor on the Apify platform.
+This file associates your local development project with an Actor on the Apify platform.
-It contains information such as actor name, version, build tag and environment variables.
+It contains information such as Actor name, version, build tag and environment variables.
 Make sure you commit this file to the Git repository.

 For example, `.actor/actor.json` file can look as follows: